ExamOne Response to Coronavirus Disease 2019 (COVID-19)

 - ExamOne does not currently collect or transport specimens from persons under investigation for COVID-19 or with confirmed COVID-19 at our Patient Service Centers or mobile phlebotomy collection network.

-- For life insurance exams, we have modified our scheduling, reminder and appointment confirmation scripts to include the following questions:
+- We have modified our scheduling, reminder and appointment confirmation scripts to include the following questions:

 - In the last 5 days have you been diagnosed with COVID-19 OR exhibited symptoms of COVID-19, including fever, respiratory distress, or the loss of your sense of smell or taste; alternatively, have you had close (within 6 feet) prolonged (15 minutes or more) contact with someone who has?

 - Our medical professionals are required to wear full personal protective equipment.
-We recommend you wear a face mask during an in-home appointment.
-Applicants are required to wear face masks for Quest PSC collections.
+We strongly recommend you wear a face mask during an in-home appointment.
+Applicants are required to wear face masks for exams completed in an exam center location (Quest PSC and ExamOne office).
 During the medical exam, our phlebotomist will be in close proximity to you to complete the specimen collection.
 Are you comfortable scheduling your appointment at this time?*

-- If a consumer answers yes to any of the first three questions or states they do not feel comfortable proceeding with the exam, he or she will be directed to delay scheduling the appointment for 14 days from diagnosis, contact or date of travel, and advised to contact their insurance company.
+- If an applicant/patient answers yes to the health assessment question or states they do not feel comfortable proceeding with the exam, he or she will be directed to delay scheduling the appointment for 5 days from diagnosis or contact, and advised to contact their insurance company/provider.

 - The CDC provides information on COVID-19.